 "Doctors tend to be more egalitarian with younger patients, sharing the decision making with the patient," says Sin.
 Plus, many doctors may focus only on physical symptoms, without addressing psychological or social concerns, like whether the patient has the transportation to get to a medical test.

-Next page: How to know if your doctor isn't "the one." »
+So how do you know if your doctor isn't "the one"?

 Your gut is often your best guide, experts say.
 But here are a few warning signs that you might need to give your doctor the boot, courtesy of geriatrician James Pacala, M.D., of the University of Minnesota.

 Be wary of a physician who:

 1. Dismisses every complaint, blaming age.